0xPARC/0xparc-intro-book/src/ipa.typ

 == Application: polynomial commitment scheme is a special case of IPA

 Suppose now $P(T) = sum a_i T^(i-1)$ is given polynomial.
-Then Penny could get a scheme resembling KGZ commitments as follows:
+Then Penny could get a scheme resembling KZG commitments as follows:

 - Penny publishes Petersen commitment of the coefficients of $P$, that is Penny publishes $ g := sum a_i g_i in E. $